When to Use

 Checkbox accountability.
 Installing a suggestion box or creating a hotline number that is never monitored satisfies donor requirements on paper but serves no accountability function.
 Accountability mechanisms require operational resourcing.

 No PSEA pathway.
 Any feedback mechanism that does not include a clear pathway for sexual exploitation, abuse, and harassment reports is incomplete and potentially harmful.
-This is non-negotiable for any programme with community contact.
+This is non-negotiable for any program with community contact.

 Designing for literate populations only.
-Written feedback forms, SMS systems, and mobile apps exclude large portions of many programme populations.
+Written feedback forms, SMS systems, and mobile apps exclude large portions of many program populations.
 Include at least one non-literacy-dependent channel (e.g., community liaison officer visits, phone call option).

 Failing to act on recurring feedback.
 Repeated feedback about the same issue that produces no response is evidence of non-accountability, even if the mechanism technically exists.